 For businesses whose goal is to rank high in search engines and generate traffic that results in high-quality leads and sales, the website architecture must be optimized for search engines, which includes:

-Mobile optimization is the process of ensuring that visitors who access a website from mobile devices have a good experience.
-Mobile optimization involves website architecture, design, page speed, and more to ensure that mobile visitors have the best possible user experience.
+Mobile optimization ensures that visitors who access a website from mobile devices have a good experience.
+Mobile optimization involves website architecture, design, page speed, and more to ensure mobile visitors have the best possible user experience.

 Mobile usage accounts for around half of website page views and ecommerce sales.
 Mobile optimization, therefore, is very important for generating online leads and sales.
 Furthermore, mobile optimization is important because it is a search engine ranking factor, especially with Google’s change toward

-The easiest and most budget-friendly method of mobile optimization is responsive design, which uses CSS and media queries to serve content to mobile and desktop users via a flexible design that automatically adapts to the size of a user’s screen.
+The easiest and most budget-friendly method of mobile optimization is responsive design, which uses CSS and media queries to serve content to mobile and desktop users via a flexible design that automatically adapts to a user’s screen size.

 If you look at the source code of a web page with the canonical URL set, it looks like this: